yah-ya/user-balance/README.md

 ## About Project

-This Project is to calculate the fee of a transaction
+This Project is to calculate the user balance and make new transactions for the user